PdCure.org

 The experimental treatment PFFNB2 had two delivery mechanisms: the Adeno-associated Virus (AAV) and non-viral delivery.

-The success of PFFNB2 has lead to development of a second generation drug which improved alpha-synuclein clearance from 30% to 80% and is in need of an in vivo mouse study.
+The success of PFFNB2 has lead to development of a second generation drug which improved alpha-synuclein clearance from 30% to 80% and is in need of funding for an in vivo mouse study.

 Also see: